Da Vinci - Documentation Templates and Rules

 Logic for which questions are asked and which answers are available is encoded in the Questionnaire, possibly using CQL, and is executed by the DTR app/EHR.
 Logic for which questions are asked and which answers are available is written in software maintained by the payer in the language of their choice.
 The DTR app/EHR simply exposes whatever questions and answer choices are returned by the operation

-Payers will need to write CQL and/or leverage advanced Questionnaire logic elements for both rules as well as data pre-population Payers will need to write CQL for data pre-population only (though will need to express rules in some programming/configuration language of their choice)
+Payers will need to write CQL and/or leverage advanced Questionnaire logic elements for both rules as well as data pre-population Payers will need to write CQL for data pre-population only (though they will need to express rules in some programming/configuration language of their choice)

 Rules that require accessing other payer systems or logic not expressible in CQL cannot be expressed.
 Code defining rules for what questions to display, the text of the question, the answers available, etc. can depend on calls to other payer interfaces and can leverage logic of any needed level of complexity, including using third-party rules engines.